 - 1. Demonstrate an understanding of the American Criminal Justice system and the scope of responsibilities of the various local, state, and federal law enforcement agencies beginning with arrest through parole. - 2.
 Articulate the system's objectives, the crime problem, and role expectations of criminal justice personnel, and describe the various agencies and each subsystem within the system. - 3.
 Describe the system's responsibilities to the community, factors in crime causation, the social implications of crime and communication barriers between the system and the community. - 4.
-Articulate the differences between the major criminological theories of the causes of crime and how those theories relate to policies toward crime and ciminal behavior.
+Articulate the differences between the major criminological theories of the causes of crime and how those theories relate to policies toward crime and criminal behavior. - 5.
+Analyze legal concepts and make rational decisions about case processing.
+Demonstrate knowledge of the rules of evidence, legal definitions, and concepts of evidentiary law.
+Apply basic investigative proficiencies. - 6.
+Demonstrate critical thinking and analytical skills acquired in the social sciences in preparation for continuance of college-level education.